kanghui-learning/kanghui-learning.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year Ph.D. student in the School of Computing at the University of Connecticut (UConn), under the supervision of Professor [Dongjin Song](https://songdj.github.io/).
+I'm a second-year Ph.D. student in the School of Computing at the University of Connecticut (UConn), under the supervision of Professor [Dongjin Song](https://songdj.github.io/).

 My primary research goal is to **build reliable and interpretable AI systems**.
 Currently, I focus on **AI for time series analysis**, with particular interests in: